MoseChen/gitstart/README.md

 # gitstart
 project for git starting
-Switched to branch so quick
+Switched to branch so quick and simple